The OceanBase Database optimizer mainly collects statistics manually by using the DBMS_STATS package and the ANALYZE statement.

 CALL DBMS_STATS.GATHER_SCHEMA_STATS('test');

-If there are large tables (with tens of millions of rows) under the user, you can increase the parallelism during off-peak hours to speed up statistics collection:
+If some large tables (with a number of rows in the millions) exist in the user schema, you can increase the parallelism level during off-peak hours to accelerate statistics collection:

 # Scenario where histograms are not collected